reanahub/reana-server/README.rst

 About
 -----

-REANA-Server is a component of the `REANA <http://reanahub.io/>`_ reusable analysis platform.
+REANA-Server is a component of the `REANA <http://www.reana.io/>`_ reusable and reproducible research data analysis platform.
 It implements the API Server that takes and performs REST API calls issued by REANA clients.

 Features
 --------